Ansgoal878/ProteinLM/README.md

 ```

 ## Usage
-1. Select a Model and Configure Input (Optional)
+1. Select a Model and Configure Input (Optional)<br>
-Edit the examples/basic_usage.py file to select your preferred model and configure your input sequences:
+Edit the examples/basic_usage.py file to select your preferred model and configure your input sequences:<br>
 ```py
 # Change the model to any of the supported models
 tokenizer, model = load_model("facebook/esm2_t12_35M_UR50D")